TheCHead/nikku-no-gemu/content/posts/projects/godotstudy0.md

 	navigation_agent_2d.target_position = player.global_position
 ```

 It helps, but our mobs are spawn at random time, which still allows for multiple path calculations per frame.
-To counter this, I took the frame counter from the mob to the mob spawner to syncronize its value for every new mob.
-Now, all mobs recalculate their path to the target at the exact same frame.
+To fix this, I took the frame counter from the mob up to the mob spawner to then synchronize the counter's value for every new mob as it spawns.
+Now, all mobs recalculate their path to the target at the exact same frame, as their frame counters are in sync.

-Then we can add a frame delay to each mob based on how many mobs have been spawned.
+Finally, we can add a frame delay to each mob based on how many mobs have been spawned.
+I use a `fmod()` function for that, so that the first 30 mobs have sequential delays ranging from 0 to 30 frames, and the same will be done for the next 30 mobs and so on.

 ```py
 var _nav_update_frame_counter : int = 0